Airside Permits (ALAO/ADA/AUA & ABDA)

 All vehicles/equipment requiring access to the airside of Melbourne Airport must have a valid Permanent (valid for 2 year) Authority for Use Airside (AUA), a Temporary AUA (1-14 days) or a Works Temporary Permit.
 The AUA must be displayed and visible on the bottom right-hand side of the windscreen if practicable.

-To apply for a permanent AUA you must first complete the AOL.
+To apply for a permanent AUA you must first complete the ALAO.

 Airside Driver Authority (ADA)

-Any company wishing to apply for an ADA must first obtain an AOL via the AIRDAT Onboard system.
+Any company wishing to apply for an ADA must first obtain an ALAO via the AIRDAT Onboard system.

 Additionally, Airside Drivers Authority applicants MUST be able to provide details of why they require an ADA.
 This information must include their duties on airside, who the work is for, how often they drive there, where they need to travel, etc. and sent to [email protected].
 This will assist Melbourne Airport in determining if they have a valid need to hold an ADA (as is required by legislation).